top of page

 They design it.

-Because when leaders help define the work they are accountable for, they don’t just accept it.
+Because when leaders help define the work they are accountable for, they do not just accept it.

 They stand behind it.